January 30, 2019

 When looking to transition into a dental practice, the options are not often mutually exclusive.
-In fact, one type of transition can lead to another, as in the case of a buy-in to buy-out when the senior doctor is looking to hang up his or her proverbial hat.
+In fact, one type of transition can lead to another, as in the case of a buy-in to buy-out when the senior doctor is looking to hang up their proverbial hat.
 It’s helpful to know how each works upfront, though.
-Here are the similarities, differences, and overlaps of a buy-in to buy-out.
+Here are the similarities, differences and overlaps of a buy-in to buy-out.

 Will revenue be allocated to the dentist who did the work, or will all or some of it be split based on ownership, fixed percentages, or a hybrid model in which doctors are paid as employees based on the percent of procedures complete and net income split on a prorata share of ownership?

 Expenses that are personal should be outlined, broken down and paid by the doctor who incurred the expense, such as meals, auto, travel and education.